robertdebock/docker-cntlm/README.md

 [![build-push](https://github.com/robertdebock/docker-cntlm/actions/workflows/build-push-action.yml/badge.svg)](https://github.com/robertdebock/docker-cntlm/actions/workflows/build-push-action.yml)

-A container to function as a proxy, based on [Cntlm](http://cntlm.sourceforge.net).
-Other containers can link to this one for their web access.
-This container authenticates to an external proxy and can be used by other containers without authentication details.
+A container to function as a proxy, based on [CNTLM](http://cntlm.sourceforge.net).
+Other systemc can connect to this proxy for their web access.
+This container authenticates to an external proxy and can be used by others without authentication details.

 ```text
               +- - - - - - -+  +- - - - - - - - -+